John Sessions Stadium

 John Sessions Stadium is a baseball venue located on the campus of Jacksonville University in Jacksonville, Florida, United States.
 It is home to the Jacksonville Dolphins baseball team, a member of the Division I Atlantic Sun Conference.
 The stadium has a capacity of 1,500 people.
-It is named after the late John F. Sessions, a benefactor of the university.
+It is named after John F. Sessions, a benefactor of the university.

 In 2008, a new scoreboard, entrance, and backstop were added to the field.